 Through my treatments over this 4-week Hatha Yoga Teacher Training, I have processed and released so much emotional energy, that I feel lighter, happier, and the same triggers that made me tailspin into an emotional circus, don’t have the same effect and I can step forward into a new mental and emotional place.
 I even feel that my body feels so much happier and loved.
 The emotions also tend to continue to rise up hours after treatment but don’t overwhelm the treated and cause no pain, only emotional release.

-I will continue to practice EBT and I want to take into University to study the actual science behind this miracle treatment.
+I will continue to practice EBT and I want to take it to University to study the actual science behind this miracle treatment.
 Thank you for teaching me this wonderful healing art!

 My meditation space really changed after I had a major EBT treatment and in the meditation, I was really able to put in my 100% and let go of everything but the actions of the meditation.
 That was when I found that “now” space.
 That was when I was given the gift of being in touch with the Divine Feminine and heal more of myself while being apart from myself.
 It was quite magical.
 My meditation and I have changed dramatically since being taught Vipin’s method of meditation.
 I will take it into the next chapter of my life knowing that I will be so much more calm, centered, and able to teach this method to others!